Beeswax Candles: The Natural Alternative

 apidae candles honeycomb diagram The honeycomb's shape is truly an art of engineering.
 The hexagon has been proven to be the most efficient form for holding honey as the six-sided shape uses the minimum amount of wax but stores the maximum amount of honey.
 Interesting though, we learned that the bees actually make a cylinder shape.
 The bees then heat the cylinder with their body allowing the wax to melt and flow into the adjacent gaps, thus creating the hexagon shape.

 It's difficult to remember these numbers but each time I hear them, I am amazed and understand the high price of beeswax.
 So here goes: One hive only produces about 1/2 kg of wax.
 In order to produce this half a kilogram of wax, they need 5 kg of honey and 1/2 kg of pollen.
 And for 1 kg of beeswax, approximately 1,250,000 wax flakes from the abdomen of the honey bee are needed.
-So to give you an idea, these two candles contain about 1/4 kg of beeswax.
+So to give you an idea, this candle contains about 200g of beeswax.

 So now we know how the bees make the wax, but how does the beekeeper get to the wax.
 Most of your wax will be harvested during the honey harvest from the cappings that you slice off before placing the frames in the extractor (We talked about this in a previous beekeeper class).
 Let these cappings drain for a few days to make sure that most of the honey comes out.
 Then wash any remaining honey off of the cappings with warm water.
 Use a double boiler to melt the wax.
 Strain the melted beeswax through a cheese cloth.
 This process needs to be repeated until all impurities have been removed.
 Pour the cleaned wax into a block mold, let dry and save it until you are ready to use it.
 No hurry though as beeswax, just like honey, never expires.
 And if you are getting serious about your wax production (like me!), then you can build your very own steam wax melter to make this process a bit easier.
 More on that in another post though.